Pseudomembranous colitis treatment metronidazole

 Metronidazole is a key antibiotic used in the treatment of Pseudomembranous Colitis.
 It belongs to the nitroimidazole class of antibiotics and works by disrupting the DNA of the bacteria, leading to their death.
 Metronidazole is effective against the bacteria Clostridium difficile, which is responsible for causing Pseudomembranous Colitis.

-See also Metronidazole for chinchillas
+See also Metronidazole and cilest

 Mechanism of Action